tommylehmann/trivy-operator-dashboard/README.md

 ## Why we did it.
 The Story Behind Trivy Operator Dashboard

-A few months ago, at the start of summer, two friends convened on a terrace.
+At the start of summer of '24, two friends convened on a terrace.
 One voiced concerns about the labor-intensive process of manually parsing vulnerabilities.
 As they discussed the challenges, a pivotal question
-arose: "Should we do it?
+arose: "Should *we* do it?
 Why not?"
 This moment marked the beginning of this journey to streamline and automate the process.
 What we had in mind:

 1. **Security is Imperative:** In our professional life, our dedication to security led us to create Trivy Operator